 Another thing to help you calm down is a realistic look at the facts:

 1. the interviewer thought you could do the job, that is why you got the interview

 2. you can do the job or you can learn how to do the job

 Once you leave the interview and you are back in your car, you can sweat.
 You can breathe a big sigh of relief.
 The interview is over and you survived, without the sweat.
-So, the question for you this Magnificent Monday is what are your tips for surviving a job interview?
+So, the question for you this wonderful day is what are your tips for surviving a job interview?